iclc/iclc-templates/2023/README.md

 # International Conference on Live Coding 2023 - Submission Templates

-In this package, you can find the submission templates for proposals in the following presentation categories:
+In this package, you can find the instructions and submission templates for proposals in the following presentation categories:

 * Community Reports (written or video)
 * Papers (short or long)